Living outside doesn’t mean living without love

 Operation Community Cats

-Operation Community Cats is paying for all Ada County feral cats and kittens spayed and/or neutered at the Idaho Humane Society SPOT clinic through April.
-Made possible with help from the Alley Cat Rescue and Community Cat Podcast grants.
+Operation Community Cats is paying for all Ada County feral cats and kittens spayed and/or neutered at the Idaho Humane Society SPOT clinic.
+Made possible with help from the Alley Cat Rescue, Pet Friendly License Plate, and Community Cat Podcast grants.
 Schedule appointments by calling (208) 331-3985 or email Ewest@idahohumanesociety.org.

 A big thank you to Alley Cat Rescue